feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

     ['var_time1', 'var_time2']

-Again, the original datetime variables are dropped from the data by default.
-If we want to keep them, we just need to indicate `drop_original=False` when initializing the transformer.
+The original datetime variables are dropped from the data by default.
+This leaves the dataset ready to train machine learning algorithms like linear regression or random forests.

+If we want to keep the datetime variables, we just need to indicate `drop_original=False` when initializing the transformer.

 Finally, if we want to obtain the names of the variables in the output data, we can use: